babz67/ACMRecruitment-Arjun-M-Baburaj/questline-2/bandit-apprentice/notes.md

 # level1
 ssh bandit1@bandit.labs.overthewire.org -p 2220
-cat ./-       #put a dot and front slash so that cat command dosent confuse the filename as its option exit
+cat ./-       #put a dot and front slash so that cat command doesn't confuse the filename as its option exit

 password: 263JGJPfgU6LtdEvgfWU1XP5yac29mFx